How to define Hotel Missions and Goals

 Example of a mission statement:

 "The mission of our hotel is to provide outstanding lodging facilities and services to our guests.
-Our hotel focuses on individual business and leisure travel, as well as travel associated with groups meetings .we emphasize high quality standards in our rooms and food and beverage divisions.
-We provide a fair return on investment for our owners and recognize that this cannot be done without well trained , motivated and enthusiastic employees."
+Our hotel focuses on individual business and leisure travel, as well as travel associated with groups meetings .we emphasise high quality standards in our rooms and food and beverage divisions.
+We provide a fair return on investment for our owners and recognise that this cannot be done without well trained , motivated and enthusiastic employees."

-Goals are those activities and standards and organization must successfully perform or achieve to effectively carry out its missions.
+Goals are those activities and standards and organisation must successfully perform or achieve to effectively carry out its missions.
 A Goal is more specific than a mission; it requires a certain level of achievement that can be observed and measured.

 Measurable goals encourage hotel employees to perform effectively while enabling management to monitor employee progress.
 Management can determine whether goals are being achieved or whether corrective action is necessary.

 - Increase the hotel's average occupancy level by two percent above the previous year's level.